igordeoliveirasa/mvt-android/README.md

 [![Build Status](https://travis-ci.org/igordeoliveirasa/yolo-android.svg?branch=master)](https://travis-ci.org/igordeoliveirasa/yolo-android)
 [![Coverage Status](https://img.shields.io/coveralls/igordeoliveirasa/yolo-android.svg)](https://coveralls.io/r/igordeoliveirasa/yolo-android?branch=master)

 It's a minimal viable template for Android.
-I developed it in order to speed up the development of a minimal viable product since we only live once. :)
+I've been developing it in order to speed up the development of a minimal viable product since we only live once. :)

 Addendum: The coverage is near to zero, however I'm working on it.
 I had problems to set up the reporter.
 Nevertheless, you can keep on reading the doc.